 Lewes

 § This page gives an overview of the Lewes local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Lewes district stretches from the Sussex coast into the South Downs, with the historic market town of Lewes at its heart, dominated by a Norman castle and traditional high street.
 The district includes coastal towns such as Seaford, with its chalk cliffs and beaches, and Newhaven, with its harbour and maritime links.
 The River Ouse flows through Lewes, winding through meadows and valleys of the Downs.
 Villages and countryside are dotted across the rolling hills, with heritage sites, churches, and walking routes enhancing its scenic appeal.

-The administrative boundary of Lewes can be viewed on OpenStreetMap: District Boundary of Lewes.
+The administrative boundary of Lewes can also be viewed on OpenStreetMap: District Boundary of Lewes.

 Key Facts about Lewes